HDFGroup/hsds/docs/docker_install_azure.md

 The `--generate-ssh-keys` parameter is used to automatically generate an SSH key, and put it in the default key location (~/.ssh).
 To use a specific set of keys instead, use the `--ssh-key-value` option.<br/>**Note:**: To use $VMNAME as your public DNS name, it will need to be unique across the $LOCATION the VM is located.
 2. The above command will output values after the successful creation of the VM.
 Keep the publicIpAddress for use below.
 3. Open port 80 to web traffic: `az vm open-port --port 80 --resource-group $RESOURCEGROUP --name $VMNAME`
-4. Create storage account if one does not exist: `az storage account create -n $STORAGEACCTNAME -g $RESOURCEGROUP -l $LOCATION --sku Standard_LRS`
+4. Create a storage account if one does not exist: `az storage account create -n $STORAGEACCTNAME -g $RESOURCEGROUP -l $LOCATION --sku Standard_LRS`
 5. Create a container for HSDS in the storage account: `az storage container create --name $BUCKET_NAME --connection-string $AZURE_CONNECTION_STRING`

 Note: The connection string for the storage account can be found in the portal under Settings > Access keys on the storage account or via this cli command: `az storage account show-connection-string -n $STORAGEACCTNAME -g $RESOURCEGROUP`